-Safety is of primary importance in the operation of the Master Archery Skills Program and it must never be compromised.
+Safety is of primary importance in the operation of the Youth Archery Skills Program and it must never be compromised.
 To maintain safety a responsible adult supervises program activities.
 It is not necessary they be expert archers.
 The participants should be well versed with the safety routines for archery There are three areas where safety can be an issue: one is safety of the individual, a second is the safety of the group and the third is the safety of the equipment.

 #1 Individual Safety